Our Blog

 • Your Invisalign aligners will be tailored to fit your teeth precisely using the 3D scan and 3D printing.
 They are made from SmartTrack® material, a product specifically engineered for a perfect, comfortable fit.
 Invisalign aligners are even trimmed to fit your individual gumline to prevent irritation.

-• When your first sets of Invisalign aligners arrive at our Douglasville or Union City office, Dr. Grant will check for fit, answer any questions you might have about use and care, and let you know what to look for and what to expect.
+• When your first sets of Invisalign aligners arrive at our Langley office, Dr. Cronin will check for fit, answer any questions you might have about use and care, and let you know what to look for and what to expect.
 Your progress will be monitored with visits every six to eight weeks.
 (And for parents of teens, Invisalign aligners can offer blue “compliance indicators” to let you know they are being worn the 20-22 hours a day necessary for the best and fastest results.)

 Generic Aligners